 Our bodies convert beta carotene into vitamin A, which is vital for skin health.
 A 2007 meta-analysis found that beta carotene provided natural sun protection after 10 weeks of regular supplementation.

 Eating a variety of foods rich in this nutrient makes getting the daily quota a little easier.
 Carrots and leafy greens like kale and spinach are great beta carotene-packed additions to your meals, even breakfast smoothies.

 In particular, leafy greens are high in the antioxidants lutein and zeaxanthin.
-These to protect against wrinkling, sun damage, and even skin cancer.
+These

 Salad days: This easy kale salad is a colorful lunch option tossed with carrots and sweet potato to deliver a real beta carotene-packed punch.

 Another animal study on green tea found that it reduced skin damage from UVA light and protected against the decrease of collagen.
 Collagen is our body’s most abundant protein.
 It gives skin its integrity and firmness.